What is risk appetite?

 Risk appetite refers to the amount of risk that an organization is willing to take in order to achieve its strategic objectives.
 Find out why it is important here.

 In risk management, risk appetite is the first thing to be established.
 Why?
 The reason is very simple.
 By determining the level of risk that the company will face, you will know how many resources and efforts are required to manage it and mitigate a potential impact.
-This prevents financial risks
+This prevents financial risks.

 A classic example is investment.